LCFI: A Fault Injection Tool for Studying Lossy Compression Error Propagation in HPC Programs: Evaluation

 \subsubsection{NPB-MG}

-NPB-MG is multi-grid (MG) method implemented in The NAS Parallel Benchmarks \cite{npbmg}.
-In numerical analysis, a MG method is an algorithm for solving differential equations using a hierarchy of discretizations.
+NPB-MG is a multi-grid (MG) method implemented in the NAS Parallel Benchmarks \cite{npbmg}.
+In numerical analysis, an MG method is an algorithm for solving differential equations using a hierarchy of discretizations.
 We test the variable \textit{a1} in the \textit{vranlc} function.
-We observe that the outputs of all injected programs are corrupted with the tested fault types (including error distributions and error-bound modes).
+We observe that the outputs of all the programs are corrupted with the tested fault types (including error distributions and error-bound modes).